timfox456/java-fsd-phase1/TheDeskApplication/README.md

 ## Bugs to be fixed:

  * Add the missing source code to the application based on searching technique.
 Find the appropriate comments to code for the searching technique.
+    - Implement a sorting algorithm with O(n) or better complexity.
  * Write source code for sorting the predefined array and ensure the functionality of the application.
 Find the appropriate comments to code for sorting the predefined array.
+    - The sort should be your own code not calling `ArrayList.sort()`
+    - Please try to implement an O(n log n) sorting algorithm.
+    - If you had already turned this in prior with bubble sort that is ok.
 * You can download the boilerplate code by executing the command below in your git bash.

 ```bash
 git clone https://github.com/Simplilearn-Edu/Full-Stack---The-Desk-Application-.git